 In terms of our college of education's candidate proficiencies which you will become familiar with, some of them pertain directly due to the example you set while serving at your site.
 Therefore, I have some specific criteria which will be important to consider and these are definitions or manifestations of certain proficiencies.
 These are criteria (A-C) to assess the level of your service performance and the site supervisors will evaluate you in this way.
 In general, the main objectives are to tutor children and to do so in the appropriate time increments each week, rather than postponing service of the service learning sessions.
 You must remember to sign in and out on each service learning session day you serve.
 If you serve at a site with time cards, you will have to punch in and out for the time served to be counted.
-For your own records, you should maintain days and times served and these must match the sign in/out and time clock card (or finger time card) punch in/out times kept on record at your site.
+For your own records, you should maintain days and times served and these must match the sign in/out and time clock card punch in/out times kept on record at your site.
 Under no conditions do you remove your sheet or time card from the site.
-Only I, Lisa Lively, and your site supervisor can remove the card from the site for our own monitoring purposes.
+Only Heidi Tucker can remove the card from the site for own monitoring purposes.
 Even when you complete your hours, do NOT remove your sign in/out sheet or time card from the site for any reason.
 This is very important.
 It will appear from many perspectives to be suspect if a student removes his/her sign in sheet or time card from the site and we will require you to explain this to the higher powers that be as it may likely be questioned as academic dishonesty (which includes falsifying school and class related records).
 There are no reasons or conditions which would result in a student needing to remove their time card, or sign in/out sheet from their site in order to have in their own possession.
+Please also do not ever sign in or out on someone elses log hours sheet nor for anyone else nor have them sign in our out for you or sign their hours on your sheet.
+This should not happen for any reason.